Table of contentsClick link to navigate to the desired location

 Should he meet with her?

-- Should you go abroad?-Should you go abroad?- Yes, I think that I should go abroad.-Yes, I think I should go abroad.
+- Should you go abroad?- Should you go abroad?- Yes, I think that I should go abroad.- Yes, I think that I should go abroad.

 This post doesn't have any additions from the author yet.